bjansen/gyokuro/doc/0.2/index.md

 ## Templating

-While gyokuro does not embed any templating engine, it provides an extension point that allows you to plug your favorite engine.
-Extensions have to satisfy an interface named `TemplateRenderer`:
+While gyokuro does not embed its own templating engine, it provides an extension point that allows you to plug your favorite engine.
+Extensions have to satisfy an interface named `TemplateRenderer`, defined in the module `com.github.bjansen.gyokuro.view.api`:

+    "A wrapper for a template engine capable of rendering a template to a [[String]]."
-    shared interface TemplateRenderer {
+    shared interface TemplateRenderer<in Template=String> {
-        shared formal String render(String templateName,
+        shared formal String render(
+            "The template to be rendered."
+            Template template,
+            "A map of named values that can be used in the template."
-                Map<String, Anything> context,
+            Map<String,Anything> context,
+            "The HTTP request."
+            Request req,
+            "The HTTP response."
-                Request req, Response resp);
+            Response resp);
     }

 For example:

-    shared object pebbleRenderer satisfies TemplateRenderer {
+    shared object pebbleRenderer satisfies TemplateRenderer<> {

         value loader = FileLoader();
         value engine = PebbleEngine(loader);